What Is Auto Insurance for Non-owners?

 Personal effects:

-Your lost, damaged, or stolen personal property is not covered by a non-owner auto insurance policy.
-For instance, your auto insurance won’t pay you if your laptop is stolen from a borrowed vehicle.
+A non-owner auto insurance policy does not cover your lost, damaged, or stolen personal property.
+For instance, your auto insurance won’t pay out if someone steals your laptop from a borrowed vehicle.
 Your homeowner’s insurance or renters’ insurance may provide coverage for personal property.

 It’s a jungle out there, and I’m not talking about the actual jungles.
 All sorts of things can go wrong, from fires to injuries to equipment failure from implementing a wrong vendor choice.
 Get the protection you need for your business and employees with Advantage Insurance Solutions.
 Get a Quote